icpc/ccs-specs/Contest_API.md

     (type **`integer`** in the specification) are JSON numbers that are restricted to be integer.
 They should be represented in standard integer representation `(-)?[0-9]+`.
+  - Fixed point numbers
+    (type **`decimal`** in the specification) are JSON numbers that are expected to take non-integer values.
+They must be in decimal (non-scientific) representation and have at most 3 decimals.
+That is, they must be a integer multiple of 0.001.
   - Absolute timestamps
     (type **`TIME`** in the specification) are strings containing human-readable timestamps, given in